-The considered periods shall be the low-phase, mid-phase, high-phase, extra high-phase, and the applicable WLTP test cycle.
-In the case that the Contracting Party requests to exclude the extra high-phase, this phase value shall be omitted.
+The considered periods shall be the low phase, medium phase, high phase, extra high phase, and the applicable WLTP test cycle.
+In the case that the Contracting Party requests to exclude the extra high phase, this phase value shall be omitted.